AlexsJones/joblin/README.md

 This project is part of my Rust mastery journey — designed to practice real-world async concurrency, trait design, CLI structure, and message passing.

+_I have been writing this exclusively without AI, which feels like a novelty.
+But given how quickly I am forgetting rust these days... it is a necessity_

 ---

 ## 🎯 Goals & Learning Objectives